stanfordnlp/CoreNLP/doc/ner/README.txt

 This NER system requires Java 1.8 or later.

-Providing java is on your PATH, you should be able to run an NER GUI demonstration by just clicking.
+Providing java is on your PATH, you should just be able to run an NER GUI demonstration by just clicking.
 It might work to double-click on the stanford-ner.jar archive but this may well fail as the operating system does not give Java enough memory for our NER system, so it is safer to instead double click on the ner-gui.bat icon (Windows) or ner-gui.sh (Linux/Unix/MacOSX).
-Then, using the top option from the Classifier menu, load a CRF classifier from the classifiers directory of the distribution.
-You can then `either load a text file or web page from the File menu, or decide to use the default text in the window.
+Then, from the Classifier menu, either load a CRF classifier from the classifiers directory of the distribution or you should be able to use the Load Default CRF option.
+You can then either load a text file or web page from the File menu, or decide to use the default text in the window.
 Finally, you can now named entity tag the text by pressing the Run NER button.

-From a command line, you need to have java on your PATH and the stanford-ner.jar file and the lib directory in your CLASSPATH.
+From a command line, you need to have java on your PATH and the stanford-ner.jar file in your CLASSPATH.
 (The way of doing this depends on your OS/shell.)
 The supplied ner.bat and ner.sh should work to allow you to tag a single file.
 For example, for Windows: